Jason-Adam/Jason-Adam.github.io/_posts/2019-11-26-binary-search.md

 ## Recap
 * Binary search is a lot faster than simple search.
 * $O(\log_2 N)$ is faster than $O(N)$, but it gets a lot faster once the list of items you're searching through grows.
-* Algorithm speed isn't measured in seonds.
+* Algorithm speed isn't measured in seconds.
 * Algorithm times are measured in terms of growth of an algorithm.
 * Algorithm times are written in Big O notation.